+People with inflammation or conditions affecting the pancreas may benefit in particular from increased consumption of fruits and vegetables.
 Ovaries and Testes: Remember, we’re talking about foods that revitalize health here, not necessarily aphrodisiacs.
 So you won’t find anything as enjoyable as strawberries and whip cream on this list.
 But there are some dietary considerations for proper sexual health, which is primarily about proper blood flow.

 For males, zinc has received a great deal of positive attention lately—leading to a great deal of discussion around oysters.
 When seafood isn’t available, zinc is readily available as a supplement.
 More generally speaking, foods rich in amino acids such as walnuts, almonds and whey proteins are advisable for this category.

 Most attention on healthy foods for female reproduction focuses on boosting fertility, which may or may not be a goal at any particular time.
 In any case, these tips include adding non-animal proteins (nuts and beans rather than chicken and beef), vitamins and supplements, and perhaps surprisingly, high-fat dairy products.
 You read that right, high-fat dairy products because low-fat dairy products have a link to ovulatory infertility.

 Thyroid: Stop me if you’ve heard this one—eat lots of nuts and vegetables.
 Hey, there’s a reason they’re called “health foods”—they have a positive effect on most, if not all, parts of the body .